Using High Tech & High Touch To Create A Winning Combo

 Broadcasting messages to a large group of people.
 Oh, the wonder of group text messaging and Facebook messenger, such valuable tools.
 The high touch approach to using these tools means you cut and paste your message out to people individually with minimal work on your part.
 Yes, I know you can send one broadcast message out to everyone and it’s even faster for you.
 However, in the sales process, this is a mistake.
 Nothing turns people off faster than having to read 20, 50, or even a 100 “thanks” replies from people they have no interest in being connected too.

 You might be thinking to yourself, “People who don’t want to see those messages can easily remove themselves.”
 Well, they shouldn’t have to spend time removing themselves from your broadcast messages.
 This is a big-time rapport breaker.
 And for text messaging specifically, often people are unable to remove themselves from these types of messages.
 They have to suffer through them all.

-High Tech: How Is This Going To Be Perceived?
+How Is High Tech Going To Be Perceived?

 Before using a high tech approach to engage with your prospects/clients, ask yourself, “How is this going to be received by the other person?”
 If you’re doing something because it’s more convenient for you, you may need to add some type of high touch as well.